Suzuki Carry: Second generation (L20; 1965)

 In June 1965, the rebodied L20 Suzulight Carry replaced the FB.
 The ladder-frame chassis was modified, now with independently sprung front wheels (by torsion bars).
 While output remained 21 hp, the engine benefitted from Suzuki's patented Cylinder Crank Injection lubrication system.
 The Carry Van was replaced by the new L20V in January 1966, and there was also a dropside pickup (L21).
 Finally, the L20H, a pickup with a canvas canopy and a rear-facing seat placed in the bed, providing seating for four, was offered.
 Top speed for the second generation was down to 75 km/h.
 The Carry Van had a horizontally divided, two-piece tailgate, and sliding rear windows.

 Production of this more traditional version continued in parallel with the cabover L30 Carry, ending only with the 1969 introduction of the L40.
+Output shifted from Toyokawa to Iwata with the opening of the new plant in August 1967.

 Third generation (L30/L31; 1966)

 The new L30 Suzuki Carry (the "Suzulight" label was being retired) is a full cabover design, with the same FB engine mounted horizontally underneath the load area.
 The starter and generator were combined and mounted directly on the front of the crankshaft.
 Introduced in February 1966, the L30 was built alongside its more traditional predecessor until they were both replaced by the L40.
 A canopied L30H, similar to the L20H, but with the seats in the bed facing each other, was available from the start.
 Also, an L31, with a drop-side bed, was available.
 Performance and mechanics were very similar to its bonneted sister, but the load area was considerably larger.
 Maximum load capacity was still 350 kg.

 A short-lived Carry Van version of the L30 ("L30V") was not introduced until March 1968, but offered four doors and a two-piece tailgate (top and bottom).
 Bodywork was the same ahead of the B-pillar.
+Output shifted from Toyokawa to Iwata with the opening of the new plant in August 1967.